femou1/pb-handbooks/pbst_handbook.md

 ![image|420x420, 10%](upload://mmV7Im4dIqgGpScRj18e3Hl6Gmt.png) **Tournament Winner:**

 Won a PBST tournament?
-Flex your win with the Tournament Winner reward!
+Flex your win with the Tournament Winner reward.
 This role is given when one successfully manages to attain 1st place in a tournament.
-After winning you will keep role for entire month but you won't be able to win the same type of tournament for the next 2 tournaments
+After winning you will keep role for entire month but you won't be able to win the same type of tournament for the next 2 tournaments.

 ---